 The Secretary is responsible for taking, preparing, and posting the minutes of each meeting.
-The Secretary will assume responsibility of sending copies of the minutes to the Dean of the School of Nursing, the Director of Student Resources Development and Assistant Dean of the Students.
+The Secretary will assume responsibility of sending copies of the minutes to the Dean of the School of Nursing, the Director of Student Resources Development and Director, School of Nursing Office of Student Affairs Office of Student Affairs of the Students.
 The Secretary and Government members are jointly responsible for generating an agenda for each meeting.